-This year, on the 8th of April, London's Ultra Low Emission Zone (ULEZ) came into action.
-The new scheme, introduced by London mayor, Sadiq Khan has been developed as a method of improving air quality and pollution, across the city.
+On the 8th of April 2019, London's Ultra Low Emission Zone (ULEZ) came into action.
+The new scheme, introduced by London mayor Sadiq Khan, was developed as a method of improving air quality and pollution across the city.

 Since its introduction, other major cities such as Birmingham and Manchester have begun forming plans to replicate the strategy, persuading the public to actively use cars with low emissions when driving in busy, urban areas.

-In short, the new ULEZ policy means owners of older, more polluting vehicles will be charged additional costs upon entry to certain parts of the city centre.
+In short, the ULEZ policy means owners of older, more polluting vehicles are now charged additional costs upon entry to certain parts of the city centre.

 Road signs situated alongside existing congestion charge notices clearly indicate the start of the ULEZ regulations and are featured at every entry point along its boundary, ensuring minimal confusion upon admission.

 If you're planning on driving in London but aren't sure whether you'll need to pass by the zone or not, you can use the Transport for London Postcode Checker to find out whether your prospective route/destination lies inside the regulations of ULEZ.